openregulatory/templates/templates/techdoc/62304/instructions-on-data-acquisitions.md

-# List of Dataset Specifications
+# Instructions on data acquisitions

 In this document we define what kind of data we obtain from partners (“acquisition”) and what we then use for annotation (“annotation data”).